khannatanmai/basic-rdb-sql/README.md

 [x] Select All records using *
 [x] Select Any Columns from one Table
 [x] Display tablename.columnname
-[ ] Detect type of query - Where, if where - join, if not where, aggregate or normal [x] Deal with Aggregate Functions
+[x] Detect type of query - Where, if not where, aggregate or normal [x] Deal with Aggregate Functions
+[ ] Add functionality in select to take more than one table [ ] Add Distinct
+[ ] Detect Where Clause (single)
+[ ] Run Where Clause on returned table and give final table [ ] Add functionality for OR and AND in Where
+[ ] Detect when Join
+[ ] Join Tables (Remove Common Column)